 - eating smaller portions at meals

 Also, avoiding certain foods that trigger GERD symptoms can provide relief.
-Foods to avoid include:
+Foods to decrease or avoid can include:

 - citrus fruits